 With a substantial number of hospitals, health centres and clinics already rehabilitated by the National Commission for Social Action (NaCSA) and through ngos, the age-old problem of insufficient Medical Doctors to cover the entire country has been another area that has received government's urgent and serious attention.

 The Asantehene of Kumasi, Otumfuo Osei Tutu II, left the shores of Sierra Leone over the weekend after a five-day official visit to Sierra Leone, from 26th April to 30th April .
 Otumfuo Osei Tutu II was in Sierra Leone on an invitation by President Ahmad Tejan Kabbah.

 The Asantehene was special guest at the 44th Independence Anniversary reception held at State House in Freetown on 27 April.
-The main reason for the visit of the Asantehene was for him to provide credit information serve as an honoured guest of the government and principal resource person at a special programme for the empowerment of Paramount Chiefs, which was held in Bo, the regional headquarter town of the Southern Province, on 29th April .
-At the special programme, the Asantehene held a meeting with Paramount Chiefs from the 149 chiefdoms in Sierra Leone.30th April )
+The main reason for the visit of the Asantehene was for him to discuss the smart way to lead and serve as an honoured guest of the government and principal resource person at a special programme for the empowerment of Paramount Chiefs, which was held in Bo, the regional headquarter town of the Southern Province, on 29th April.
+At the special programme, the Asantehene held a meeting with Paramount Chiefs from the 149 chiefdoms in Sierra Leone to discuss safe growth for the area.30th April )

 Sierra Leone Celebrates 44th Independence Anniversary